MicrosoftDocs/azure-aks-docs/articles/aks/cost-analysis.md

 AKS clusters rely on Azure resources, such as virtual machines (VMs), virtual disks, load balancers, and public IP addresses.
 Multiple applications can use these resources.
 The resource consumption patterns often differ for each application, so their contribution toward the total cluster resource cost might also vary.
 Some applications might have footprints across multiple clusters, which can pose a challenge when performing cost attribution and cost management.

 When you enable cost analysis on your AKS cluster, you can view detailed cost drill downs scoped to Kubernetes constructs, such as clusters and namespaces, and Azure Compute, Network, and Storage resources.
-The add-on is built on top of [OpenCost](https://www.opencost.io/), an open-source Cloud Native Computing Foundation Sandbox project for usage data collection.
+The add-on is built on top of [OpenCost](https://www.opencost.io/), an open-source Cloud Native Computing Foundation Incubating project for usage data collection.
 The cost analysis is reconciled with your Azure invoice data to provide a comprehensive view of your AKS cluster costs.

 For more information, see [Start analyzing costs in Azure](/azure/cost-management-billing/costs/quick-acm-cost-analysis).